TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_0.md

 ---

-## 5. The Actual Challenge: Fix the Broken Code
+## 5. The Main Task: Fix the Broken Code

-In Challenge 0, you will be given a **broken program** that tries to use the AIDriver library, but contains syntax and naming mistakes.
+In Challenge 0, you are given a **broken program** that tries to use the AIDriver library but contains syntax and naming mistakes.

 Your goal is to **fix the code** so that:

 - It runs without syntax errors.
-- It enables AIDriver debug output.
+- It turns on AIDriver debug output.
-- You see meaningful debug messages in the console.
+- You see clear debug messages in the console.

-You must **not change what the robot is supposed to do**, only fix the mistakes.
+You must **not change what the robot is supposed to do**.
+Only fix the mistakes.

 ---